-- COLOR(S): Black, dark reddish brown, or roan, with or without tan points.
+- COLOR(S): Black, blue, red, and reddish brown, with tan markings.

 WEIGHT: 10 to 15 lbs

 HEIGHT: 8 to 11 inches

 COLOR(S): Black, white, gray, brown, or apricot.
 May be solid or sable.

 The Shih-poo is loyal, loving, and affectionate.
 They are not recommended for homes with small children.
 They do well with dogs and non-canine pets they have been raised with.
 They do not do well if ignored or left alone for extended periods of time.
 Boredom or loneliness will lead to destructive behavior and incessant barking.
 They are outgoing but very wary of strangers.
 Shih-poo's are quick to alert their family to visitors and out of the ordinary sounds.

 The Shih-poo requires frequent brushing to prevent matting and tangling and occasional professional grooming.
 Bathing should be done when necessary.
 It is important to regularly clean the ears of debris and hair to prevent infection.
 The Shih-poo's have a low tolerance to extreme heat and cold.
 Dental hygiene is important to prevent early tooth loss.

 They may be prone to such health issues as ear infection, spinal disc disease, PRA, diabetes, anemia, heart disease, and epilepsy.